-Melax Tech has provided NLP and semantic modeling capabilities for working with textual documents involved in the initiation and management of Clinical Trials.
-We have done extensive work for both industry and the National Cancer Institute in extracting inclusion/exclusion criteria from clinical protocols, and in understanding permissions, privacy protections, and data use restrictions from informed consent forms.
+Melax Tech has provided NLP and semantic modeling capabilities for working with textual documents involved in initiating and managing Clinical Trials.
+We have done extensive work for both industry and the National Cancer Institute in extracting inclusion/exclusion criteria from clinical protocols and in understanding permissions, privacy protections, and data use restrictions from informed consent forms.

-Clinical trials for personalized cancer therapy provide tailored treatments based on a patient’s specific characteristics (e.g. genetic status) and have shown great promise for improving outcomes for cancer patients.
+Clinical trials for personalized cancer therapy provide tailored treatments based on a patient’s specific characteristics (e.g., genetic status) and have shown great promise for improving outcomes for cancer patients.
 Hundreds of clinical trials are investigating various drugs and drug combinations that target specific genetic alterations in tumors.
-A CLAMP based system was developed by Melax Tech for extracting genetic alteration information for personalized cancer therapy from trial protocol documents such as those found in ClinicalTrials.gov.
-This system can be extended to applications involving client need to extract genetic information, as well as inclusion/exclusion criteria from clinical protocol documents.
-Easy access to this information has the potential to help patients find open trials, and for research scientists to understand the design and availability of open trials.
+Melax Tech developed a CLAMP-based system for extracting genetic alteration information for personalized cancer therapy from trial protocol documents such as those found on ClinicalTrials.gov.
+This system can be extended to applications involving client need to extract genetic information and inclusion/exclusion criteria from clinical protocol documents.
+Easy access to this information has the potential to help patients find open trials and for research scientists to understand the design and availability of open trials.

-Applications of the work to date can be used to support automatically generating “question answering” (Q&A) systems on a per-trial basis for use by both trial sponsors and study coordinators in recruiting participants.
-A Q&A system facilitates discussions with patients on both mobile and web recruitment platforms.
+Applications of the work to date can be used to support automatically generating “question answering” (Q&A) systems on a per-trial basis for trial sponsors and study coordinators to recruit participants.
+A Q&A system facilitates patient discussions on mobile and web recruitment platforms.
 Additionally, it could support automatic tools on websites for potential trial participants.
 This is by no means an exhaustive list of potential applications.

 Selected relevant publications by our team: